riccardofeingold/cosmos-predict2.5/docs/post-training_video2world_action.md

 # Video2World Post-training for Action-conditioned Video Prediction

 We provide an example post-training instruction from a pre-trained video2world checkpoint.
+Before proceeding, please read the [Post-training Guide](./post-training.md) for detailed setup steps and important post-training instructions, including checkpointing and best practices.
+This will ensure you are fully prepared for post-training with Cosmos-Predict2.5.

 ## 1. Preparing Data
 ### 1.1 Download Bridge training dataset